 Ph.D. students may include up to 6 units of OPTI 792: Directed Introductory Graduate Research taken during the first year of the Optical Sciences Ph.D. program.
-See the section titled "Identifying an Advisor and First Year Ph.D.
-Enrollment in OPTI 792" for full details.

 Independent Study Units/OPTI 599

 With approval, up to 6 units of OPTI 599: Independent Study can be counted toward degree requirements.
 See also additional Plan of Study restrictions in Section II.S and Section VIII.C.
 OPTI 599: Independent Study units must meet Graduate College policy and be approved by the Associate Dean for Graduate Academic Affairs.
 To enroll in OPTI 599, you must complete an Independent Study Proposal Form and submit it to the Graduate Academic Advisor, for the Associate Dean's approval.
 Once approved, you will be registered for OPTI 599 by the Graduate Academic Advisor.